 2. Antonio Inoki

-Some fans will be furious that Antonio Inoki is not top of this list, and that is fair.
+Some fans will be furious that Antonio Inoki is not top of this list of best Japanese wrestlers, and that is fair.
 He is one of the greatest wrestlers of all time and many consider him to be the greatest Japanese wrestler of all time.

 Antonio Inoki was a revolutionary.
 Inoki founded New Japan Pro Wrestling after splitting from his mentor Rikidozan’s promotion, and helped build it into one of the best wrestling promotions of all time.
 He was the star of the show, winning multiple championships and having the most high profile matches in the world.
 Inoki even won the WWF Championship, although the WWE does not acknowledge Antonio Inoki as the WWF Champion.